 (c) Periodontal pain from bone losss / gum problems.
 If a patient has Not been to the dentist for a long period, not getting regular dental prophy.

-3. Dull Tooth Ache is usually caused from dental pupl nerve damage that may possibly require root canal or from those that grind their teeth at night.
+- Dull Tooth Ache is usually caused from dental pupl nerve damage that may possibly require root canal or from those that grind their teeth at night.

-4. Pain that comes and goes may be from a cavity or abscess.
+- Pain that comes and goes may be from a cavity or abscess.
 Your dentist will do a dental exam in area and most likely take several xrays to get a good diagnosis.

-5. Sharp tooth pain can be from teeth sensitity, brusing too hard, tooth nerve exposure.
+- Sharp tooth pain can be from teeth sensitity, brusing too hard, tooth nerve exposure.
 There may be a cavity or abscess.
 Your dentist may need to do a filling or root canal, etc.